aj045045/next-blog/README.md

 ├── lib         # Reusable library configuration
 ├── prisma      # The prisma setting
 ├── public      # The assets folder
-├── components/ # The components to be store
-│   ├── ui      # The shadcn components
-│   └── custom  # The custom components
-└── store       # The zustand store
+├── store      # The zustand config for state management └── types       # The package configuration

 ```

 ---